The Gift of SabbathFamily journey . Popular Posts . Sabbath . Torah/Bible

 The secret is this…

-Did you do everything you could on the six days 0f the week to prepare to have a day off?
+Did I do everything I could on the six days leading up to Sabbath to prepare to have a day off?

-Did you make a plan to obey YHVH?
+Did I make a plan to obey YHVH?

 When we take the time to trust Him and take a SABBATH, He not only provides all we need, but He creates in us a peace that is not obtainable any other way.
 This peace that begins to build the more you keep Sabbath grows into something that creates better physical health, creates better mental health, creates better Spiritual health.